xinchenguo/HPCmatlab/README.md

 For users new to parallel programming, we recommend trying out the simple send-receive examples first to get started with the framework.

-For details on implementation and performance results, refer our conference paper also under `doc/`
+For details on implementation and performance results, refer our conference paper (Open Access)

 URL: http://www.sciencedirect.com/science/article/pii/S1877050916309516